manfredimiraula/manfredimiraula.github.io/_posts/2020-03-18-tutorial-create-a-jekyll-website-v0.1.md

 This will create a local environment in your browser that allow us to see the changes we make to our website!
 Open a page in Chrome (or your favourite browser) at the address http://localhost:4000/ to see the starting version of the website.

 I know, it looks pretty bare bone and hugly but don't worry!
-Will make it much more appealing and pretty!
+Will make it much more professional.

-## Let's start playing around with our config.yml!
+## Let's start playing around with our config.yml

 For context, the config.yml file that you find in the newly created folder is a very important file and it handles the configurations of our websites.
 For example, the file specifies which plugins we want to have in order to add additional functionalities to our website.

-The first tweaks we are going to make will allow us to start from scratch and create the layout the way we want it.
 I would recommend to use a text editor from now on.
 My preferred editor is [Visual Studio Code][vsc], but you can also use [Atom][atom] or any editor you like.
 Ok, let's dive into our config file.

 Open the file ```config.yml``` and modify the following lines: